 From: Durango, CO, USA

-This band, also loosely later known as Dragonfly, was originally from Colorado, but bounced back and forth between there and L.A. to record and issue records.
+Dragonfly was really just a loose pseudonym for a band called the Legend.
+They never played under the Dragonfly name and the LP Dragonfly was really just the title of the record and not of the group.
 Members included Jack Duncan (bass), Barry Davis (drums, background vocals), Gerry Jimerfield (guitar, lead vocals), Randy Russ (guitar, background vocals) and Ernie McElwaine (keyboards).

 In early 1967, the band, now calling themselves the Lords Of London, moved to the Denver area where they played a lot of clubs and eventually became a frequent opening act at Chet Helms' Family Dog theatre.
 Getting restless in Colorado, they then bounced out to L.A. for a brief stint where they changed their name to the Jimerfield Legend, but soon moved back to good old Colorado in time for the 1967 Summer of Love.

 By 1968, they had moved back to L.A., shortened their name to the Legend and signed with the local label Megaphone, releasing three 45s and a full length, self-titled LP.
 The album contains mostly pre-psychedelic covers, and according to Duncan, the instrumentation was mostly played by non-group session musicians.
 However, the second 45 released as the Legend, contains two excellent non-LP originals ('Portrait Of Youth' b/w 'Enjoy Yourself'), which were later significantly redone and appear again on the Dragonfly LP.
-Unfortunately all of the records fell flat in sales and the band again moved back to Colorado, where they continued to remain a well received live act.
+Unfortunately, all of the records' sales fell flat and the band again moved back to Colorado where they continued to remain a well received live act.
 At around this time, McElwaine left the group and was not replaced.

 In the latter half of 1968, the same executives who represented the Legend recordings, saw the band playing at their old haunt, the Denver Family Dog, and were now further amazed by their originality and musicianship.
 This time, the record execs promised to allow the band to cut an LP of original material, so they packed up again for L.A. and recorded what was to become the Dragonfly LP at Amigo and I.D.
 Studios in North Hollywood.
-This album is absolutely amazing and includes several outstanding, harder psychedelic originals, most of which are played on TWOS and credited to the Dragonfly moniker.
+The album is absolutely amazing and includes several outstanding, harder psychedelic originals, most of which are played on TWOS.
 At the time of release, the record did get some modest airplay on L.A. radio, but unfortunately it didn't sell well and the group broke up soon after its release.
 Jimerfield has since passed away, but Duncan, Davis and Russ are still active musicians to this day.

 Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.